guevarsd/Economic-Spending-G20-Countries/README.md

 This project looks at the economic spending of 12 of these members.
 This constitutes an investigation into how these 12 countries spend on eduction, healthcare and national defense -- three important indicators that bolster and secure the economic and social well-being of a nation.

-This was a course project for GWU's visualization course 6401.
+This was an intro project for GWU's visualization course 6401.
 All visualizations were made using Google's Visualization API.

 ### G20 Members for this Project: